 - Improve health and wellbeing

-Fathers Inside has been the subject of three independent evaluations and has featured as a model of good practice in a number of recent pieces of research, including:
+Fathers Inside has been the subject of a number of independent evaluations, as well as featured as a model of good practice in recent research, including:

 - Barnardo’s and Family Strategic Partnership (2012), Are we nearly there yet, Dad?
-Illustrated the journey taken by six young fathers through a variety of service provision, and highlighted Fathers Inside as an example of best practice for successful intervention in advance of release and resettlement
+Illustrated the journey taken by six young fathers through a variety of service provision.
+It highlighted Fathers Inside as an example of best practice for successful intervention in advance of release and resettlement

 - Policis (2014), Parenting and relationship support programmes for offenders and their families: Best practice in commissioning and service provision.
-A 2014 report commissioned by MoJ and BIS highlighted Fathers Inside as a model of best practice in partnership working for the way in which it brings multiple agencies together in an appropriate sequence to best fit the needs of the cohort and to increase efficiency
+A 2014 report commissioned by MoJ and BIS highlighted Fathers Inside as a model of best practice in partnership working for the way in which it brings multiple agencies together to best fit the needs of the cohort and to increase efficiency

 - Fatherhood Institute (2012), Parenting Programmes and Policy: A Critical Review of Best Practice

 Fathers Inside was the only prison-based programme to be highlighted in the Fatherhood Institute’s international study of policies and programmes promoting or facilitating the involvement of fathers